kydzoster/Olympia-Gym/README.md

 - These could both potentially be accomplished by further advancing in my Full-Stack studies.

+- Gym members testimony/comments for each staff member or gym in general.

 ## TECHNOLOGIES USED

 Brief overview of the languages, frameworks, and other tools I've used on this project: